andrew/ultimate-awesome/README.md

 - [awesome-audio-engineering](https://github.com/brandonhimpfen/awesome-audio-engineering) - A curated list of tools, software, libraries, standards, hardware resources, workflows, and learning materials for audio engineering.
 - [awesome-aws](https://github.com/brandonhimpfen/awesome-aws) - A curated list of awesome tools, guides, open-source libraries, and educational resources for Amazon Web Services (AWS).
 - [awesome-codepen](https://github.com/brandonhimpfen/awesome-codepen) - A curated list of awesome CodePen demos, collections, resources, and inspiration for front-end developers and designers.
-- [awesome-computational-linguistics](https://github.com/brandonhimpfen/awesome-computational-linguistics) - A curated list of awesome resources, tools, datasets, papers, and libraries for computational linguistics and natural language processing (NLP).
-- [awesome-e-government](https://github.com/brandonhimpfen/awesome-e-government) - A curated list of tools, platforms, policies, and projects that enable digital transformation in public services and governance.
 - [awesome-generative-ai](https://github.com/brandonhimpfen/awesome-generative-ai) - A curated list of tools, models, datasets, papers, and resources related to generative artificial intelligence.
 - [awesome-github-pages](https://github.com/brandonhimpfen/awesome-github-pages) - A curated list of awesome resources, tools, templates, and tips for using GitHub Pages.
 - [awesome-gitlab](https://github.com/brandonhimpfen/awesome-gitlab) - A curated list of tools, features, integrations, workflows, and learning resources for GitLab.